arviz-devs/arviz/README.md

 This will build a local image with the tag `arviz`.
 After building the image tests can be executing by running `docker run arviz`.
-A shell can be started by running `docker run arviz /bin/bash`.
+An interactive shell can be started by running `docker run -it arviz /bin/bash`.
 The correct conda environment will be activated automatically.

 ## Code of Conduct